Skip to main content

 docker logs cardano-node

-Replace db-sync, ogmios, etc., with the actual container names or IDs you want to inspect.
+Replace db-sync, ogmios, etc., with the actual container names or container IDs you want to inspect.

 • Using psql directly: